nicokeller14/Assignment3_DS/Report.md

 # Task 3

 1. How does Spark optimize its file access compared to the file access in MapReduce?
-> Ans: In the first assignment we saw that in MapReduce, we read and writes the data to the disk after every step, so this takes a lot of time.
+> Ans: In the first assignment we saw that in MapReduce, we read and write the data to the disk after every step, so this takes a lot of time.
 > On the other hand, Spark tries to optimize the file access through in-memory processing.
 This means, that Spark caches the intermediate necessary
 > data in memory.
 This way, we don't have to access the disk that many time to read and write.
 > This approach used by Spark speeds up the data processing by a lot because it is way faster to access data from RAM